Dummi26/mers/docs/intro.md

     println("Hello, world!")

-now run it: `mers <file>` (replace mers the location of the compiled executable if it's not in your PATH)
+now run it: `mers <file>` (replace mers with the location of the compiled executable if it's not in your PATH)

 # The basics